jewel/clearskies/protocol/core.md

 ability to match patterns, or give them a GUI to pick files or folders to avoid.

-As with partial copies, the client should keep a cached copy of the metadata for the entire tree for efficiency reasons.
+As with partial copies, the client should keep a cached copy of the peer manifests for efficiency reasons.

 Streaming